tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * This line groups all the rows of a year together then obtains their mean.

-* `resample()` is quite similar to pandas's `groupby()` method.
+* `resample()` is quite similar to Pandas's `groupby()` method.
 Once data has been aggregated, an aggregate function must be called.
 In this case, the mean was called, but quantities such as the sum, maximum value, or the minimum value can also be obtained with their respective functions.

 * The argument `'A'` in `resample()` specifies the time frame.
 Here, it is grouping the rows into an annual time frame.
 Others, such as daily or weekly data, can also be used.